 In addition, the part I always like best is that it’s first year free.
-This card normally costs $149 a year, but if you sign up before December 28, 2020 you get the first year free and you are eligible to get the above sign up bonus (a $500 value).
+This card normally costs $149 a year, but with the September promotion, you can get the first year free.

-People that live in Quebec don’t get this offer, but they get 130,000 points instead which is a $650 travel value!!
+People that live in Quebec get a different offer, they get 60,000 points instead of the 30,000 the rest of Canada get.

 Earning And Redeeming HSBC Points

-How many points per dollar spent do you earn?
+How many points per dollar spent do you earn for the HSBC World Elite?

 - 6 Points per $1 spent on travel purchases (a 3% return)